April 5, 2019 9:00am-5:00pm

 - Experience different categories of wound dressings and understand their role in managing the local wound environment.

-- Select and apply valid and reliable wound assessment tools to describe and evaluate wound status, including infection and deterioration, and to determine effectiveness of wound treatments.
+- Select and apply valid and reliable wound assessment tools to identify wound infection, describe wound status, identify wound infection, and evaluate the effectiveness of wound treatments.

 - Demonstrate on realistic tissue models, application of wound care techniques including packing, probing, irrigation, etc. using universal precautions and good aseptic technique.